agee6/LitLives/README.md

 - [ ] Add modals, transitions, and other styling flourishes.

 ### Bonus Features (TBD)
-- [ ] amazing info graphics on each books
+- [ ] amazing info graphics on each book
-- [ ] amazing info graphics combinding books
+- [ ] amazing info graphics combing books
 - [ ] more models such as country, language, et.